codiga/vscode-plugin/DEVELOPMENT.md

 ## Outstanding issues

 - Currently, the Rosie quick fixes are displayed in ignore-apply order instead of the desired apply-ignore order.
+- `console.debug()` and some `console.log()` statements are commented out on server side because at least debug logging crashes the server in non-VSCode IDEs like Sublime Text.

 ## Limitations